rcorbish/node-algos/README.md

 	}

 	/**
-		Make a random transition - in our case we'll swap an item between one bin and another at random.
+		Make a random transition - in our case swap an item between one bin and another.
+For large scale solution states a better random number generator is recommended (It really is important).

-		We do return the new solution
+		Return the new solution
 	*/
 	this.random_transition = function( solution ) {
 		var rc = solution.slice( 0 );